 In other words, perfect.

-You’ll find yourself astonished at what these headphones are capable of in terms of articulation and texture.
+You’ll find yourself astonished at what these headphones are capable of in terms of articulation, texture, and being able to hone in on individual bass notes.

-Do keep in mind that there is some slight roll-off here, but by and large, it still functions as a mostly flat-line bass would.
+Do keep in mind that there is some slight roll-off here (about 4-5db), but by and large, it still functions as a mostly flat-line bass would.

 Put another way,

-it still has some really nice impact and hits just hard enough to keep me satisfied and engaged without being overdone like your mom’s meatloaf.
+it still has some really nice impact and hits just hard enough to keep you satisfied and engaged without being overdone like your mom’s meatloaf.

 Here I was measuring its frequency response via the miniDSP EARS.